SACBR Safeguarding Policy

 Most dioceses have their own policy on child protection which Tower Captains should follow.
 Churches should also have an appointed person to whom any suspected cases of child abuse must be immediately reported.
 Tower captains should find out who this person is.

-If any member has a comment or question regarding this issue, please contact Chris Fraser, on 01939 250178, or email@example.com
+If any member has a comment or question regarding this issue, please contact Jan Snowball, on email@example.com